vandit86/aesi-phd/Diary2022/week 27 (June 4 – July 10).md

 1. try to increase thput on LTE channel .. (the maximum upload/download = 1.5 Mb/s )
 	* veh speed not influence , useCa not influence ,
-	* **remove delays** induced by tc :  LTE inetrface increase thput up to 4-5 Mb/s, on WLAN up to 5 Mb/s
+	* **remove delays**  induced by tc :  LTE inetrface increase thput up to 4-5 Mb/s, on WLAN up to 5 Mb/s  (OK)
+2. enable CA service on RSU and vehicles
+3.

 #### Other tasks